Skip to main content

 Why Texas Demands Professional Ductwork Standards

-After fifteen years designing and installing ductwork across North Texas, I can tell you that what works in mild climates will fail spectacularly here.
-The Wilson family story at the beginning isn’t unusual - I see expensive systems crippled by inadequate ductwork almost weekly.
+After fifteen years designing and installing ductwork across North Texas, I can tell you flat out: what works in mild climates will fall apart here.
+That McKinney story isn’t unusual.
+I see expensive systems crippled by bad ductwork almost every week.

 Texas Ductwork Code Requirements and Standards